• Skip to primary navigation

 Cons:

-• It’s a better running watch than it is an everyday lifestyle smartwatch
+• It’s better as a running watch than an everyday lifestyle smartwatch.

-It also has a heart-rate monitor (of course), a color screen, and is incredibly lightweight.
+It also has a heart-rate monitor, a color screen, and is incredibly lightweight.

 Fitbit Versa 3